fbgallet/roam-extension-find-replace/README.md

 # Find & Replace, Search box, block <=> page conversion, bulk operations

-**Way more than a simple Find & Replace: a versatile and powerful tool for search supporting regex and bulk operations (update following a given pattern, append, prepend, change format...).**
+**Way more than a simple Find & Replace: a versatile and powerful tool for search supporting regex and bulk operations (update content following a given pattern, append, prepend, change format, bulk page titles change...).**

 ![F R gif demo 2](https://user-images.githubusercontent.com/74436347/206271356-ef6d6085-8280-4b53-a622-bed4e733dcd9.gif)

-### 🆕 in v.10:
+### 🆕 in v.10 (February 2026):

-- Complete overhaul of the UI: unified draggable panel for almost all features
+- Complete overhaul of the UI: unified draggable panel with tabs for almost all features
-- Input history and favorites
+- Input (search or replace strings) history and favorites
+- Filter, sort and select matching blocks of search results or before applying Replace all
+- View search result as raw text or rendered blocks
 - Commands in context menu of multiselection, page reference and page title

 ### Available features: